 2) Five to six weeks out: Lock a pricing strategy pegged to the most recent closed comps and top active competitors.
 Target a 1 to 2 percent discount to stimulate early action, then rely on competitive bidding to push your net.

 3) Four weeks out: Book professional staging and photography.
-In coastal areas like Point Loma, staging can run 5 to 8 dollars per square foot with 6 to 10 percent ROI on sale price.
-In Clairemont, expect 3 to 5 dollars per square foot with 4 to 7 percent uplift.
+In coastal areas like Point Loma, staging can run $5 to $8 per square foot with 6 to 10 percent ROI on sale price.
+In Clairemont, expect $3 to $5 per square foot with 4 to 7 percent uplift.

 4) Three weeks out: Finalize disclosures and HOA documents if applicable.
 For VA buyers, preempt appraisal-related issues with clean permit records, smoke and carbon monoxide compliance, water heater strapping, and safety items.